AnAverageGitUser/aseprite-companion/README.md

 # Changelog
 - Ideas
   - shading tool optimization: check if color group is already within the palette to not needlessly grow the palette
+    - this is put on halt: more often I use the replace palette mode
-  - middle mouse click to remove color from color group (?)
+  - middle mouse click to remove color from color group
+    - this is put on halt: I don't really need that right now
 - branch master (to be tag 2.1.0)
   - Removed the `Guide` tab as the explanation was getting to big for the dialog.
 If you need documentation, refer to the readme document.
   - `Edit Groups` tab: